Compound Interest.

 The Power of Compound Interest

 Compound interest is often called the “eighth wonder of the world” — a quote widely attributed to Albert Einstein, who reportedly added: “He who understands it, earns it; he who doesn't, pays it.”
-Whether or not Einstein actually said it, the principle behind it is undeniably powerful.
 Unlike simple interest, which only earns returns on your original principal, compound interest earns returns on your returns.
-Over time, this creates an exponential growth curve that can turn modest savings into substantial wealth.
+Over time, this creates an exponential growth curve.

-This is precisely why starting early matters so much.
-An investor who begins at age 25 and invests $500/month until age 65 will accumulate far more than someone who starts at 35 with the same contributions.
-Those first 10 years of compounding create a foundation that the late starter can never fully catch up to, even by contributing more money.
+This is why starting early matters.
+An investor who begins at 25 and contributes $500/month until 65 ends up far ahead of someone who starts at 35 with the same contributions.
 Time is the single most powerful ingredient in the compound interest formula.

 The Rule of 72